 Climbing is the closest you’ll ever get to flying.
 Viva via ferrata!

-In Italian, via ferrata means “iron path”.
-And that’s exactly what this type of mountain rout is.
+In Italian, via Ferrata means “iron path”.
+And that’s exactly what this type of mountain route is.
 It involves steel cables that run periodically every 1 to 10 m along the rocky surface of a mountain or hill.
-Climbers and hikers can move along this path with special via ferrata kits or use the cables to aid their ascend.
+Climbers and hikers can move along this path with special via Ferrata kits or use the cables to aid their ascend.

 Here are some of the top via ferrata routes in Slovenia’s mountains:

 It comes as no surprise that climbing Slovenia’s highest peak involves via Ferrata trails.
 Starting from the Vrata Valley, hiking trails will eventually lead you to the Prag, Tominšek, or Bamberg routes.
 The Prag route is far the most popular and leads straight to the Kredarica hut.
 Certain passages are steep and exposed, so fear of heights is something you shouldn’t bring along on your journey.
 Due to its popularity, the route is quite prone to rockfall, and wearing a helmet is a safety precaution worth taking.

 The route begins at the very elevated road pass of Vršič and is one of the most stunning via ferratas in Slovenia.
 It runs towards the north side of the Mala Mojstrovka mountain.
 The trail is safely secured by steel wires and staples.
 There are highly exposed sections with rockfall being quite a common phenomenon.
 Helmets on!
 Rising higher, patches of snow can be seen as late as summer.
 The descent runs down a gravel path, which isn’t the easiest, so do be careful.
 The Hanz route is suitable for families, but only if you have some basic mountaineering experience.